k3170makan/PyMLProjects/passwords/README.md

 to generate an infinite amount of the same "kind" of passwords.
 This is a potentially very successful way to guess passwords since people often employ password "schemes" when choosing an easy to remember password.

+More interestingly it might be able to mimic any decision made to incorporate public facing data, keywords or symbols associated to a organization that could be used to construct a password pattern.
+Seasoned pentesters will often talk about decades old password schemes used as default or "reset" password data in large organizations like Banks and even Governments.
+In order to realistically assess the pervasiveness of this problem and emulate the adversarial advantage this might provide.
+This project offers one (potentially of many) automated AI driven means to emulate such an attack.

+It also allows you to turn a small sample of passwords into an unending one ;)

 ## How to use
 The project includes two scripts